Sylvester H. Roper: Early life

-Sylvester H. Roper's father, Merrick, was a cabinetmaker, born 1792 in Sterling, Massachusetts.
-Merrick came to Francestown, New Hampshire in 1807 and married Sylvester's mother Susan Fairbanks in 1817.
-Sylvester had an older brother who was a housepainter, two younger sisters, and a younger brother who became a machinist at the Singer Sewing Machine Manufactory in Boston, then later a jeweler.
+Sylvester H. Roper's father, Merrick, was a cabinetmaker; he married Sylvester's mother Susan Fairbanks in 1817.
+Sylvester had an older brother who was a house painter, two younger sisters, and a younger brother who became a machinist at the Singer Sewing Machine Manufactory in Boston, then later a jeweler.

 Sylvester Roper was born on November 24, 1823.
 From an early age he displayed mechanical talent.
 At age 12 he made a stationary steam engine, even though he had never seen one before in person; this invention was kept on display in the laboratory of the Francestown Academy.
 At age 14, he built a locomotive engine, and only afterward saw such an engine for the first time in Nashua.
 Roper left Francestown at a young age and worked as a machinist, first in Nashua, then in Manchester, New York, and Worcester.
-He married Almira D. Hill on April 20, 1845 in Providence, Rhode Island.
+He married Almira D. Hill on April 20, 1845, in Providence, Rhode Island.
 In 1854 he moved to Boston, Massachusetts living in the Roxbury neighborhood at 299 Eustis Street.